andrei-akopian/Image-to-ANSI-Converter/README.md

 **Apperance**

 `-p --palettename` enter name of the palette you want to use. `3`,`4` and `8-bit.json` are default palettes in the palettes folder.
-Use formatting guide in `paletteNotes.md` to mak your own.
+Use formatting guide in `paletteNotes.md` to make your own.

-`-pf --filterpalettename` enter name of the palette with filter points you want to use (filters colors).
-Because the 3-bit filterpalette can filter out the entire image, you should use filters only when using a palette (Ik it's quite useless).
+`-pf --filterpalettename` this palette will act the same as a normal palette, but it's colors won't be displayed.

-`-char --characters` enter string of characters to be used in the art instead of the default one sorted light to dark.
+`-char --characters` enter string of characters to be used in the art instead of the default ones.
+Input sorted light to dark.

-`-charf --characterfile` enter filename.txt with characters to be used sorted light to dark.
+`-charf --characterfile` enter filename.txt with characters to be used.
+Input sorted light to dark. characterfile.txt is provided and contains all ASCII characters.

 `-nbg --nobackground` creates an image with only the symbols colored.
 A custom background color can be entered eg: `-nbg="255;255;255"` (if using palette, it has to be copatible with the palette monopattern).

 `-nfg --noforeground` creates an image without symbols, only background pixels

+**Advanced**

+`-af --argumentfile` for more customization, pass a .yaml file that contains the inputs.
+Use defaultargumentsfile.yaml as template.

 ## Palettes
 Pallets allow the image to be created using a specific palette.
 Combined with contrast breaks it can allow to make nice images.
 It also has an option for specific patterns, those can be used to manipulate the program into outputing a file formatted into something not associated with ANSI.